ffich/ESPRocks_KURT/README.md

 - easy pinout reading on boards and adapters (no need to read datasheet)
 - clean design of your project

-Have a look to the KURT configuration page made by Vincenzo Cacciatore: https://www.esprocks.it/kurt/configurator
+Have a look to the KURT configuration page: https://www.esprocks.it/kurt/configurator